lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 ## Instructions for Mac users

 The same steps given above for Linux can be followed by Mac users with the exception of NEURON installation.
-To install NEURON you have to access the website https://neuron.yale.edu/neuron/download#macos, download the Mac version and install following the given instructions.
+To install NEURON you have to access the website https://neuron.yale.edu/neuron/download#macos, download the Mac version and follow the instructions given.

 ## Instructions for Windows users